Portrait of an Ibizan Hound close-up.

 Ibizan Hound Breed Organizations

-Finding a reputable dog breeder is one of the most important decisions you will make when bringing a new dog into your life.
+Finding a reputable dog breeder is one of the most important decisions when bringing a new dog into your life.
 Reputable breeders are committed to breeding healthy, well-socialized puppies that will make great companions.
 They will screen their breeding stock for health problems, socialize their puppies from a young age, and provide you with lifetime support.